-Today, I have come up with a news about a wonderful tool called Resetter, which is used to reset Ubuntu to factory defaults.
+Today, I have stumbled upon an interesting and useful tool called Resetter, which is used to reset Ubuntu to factory defaults.
 That means, your Ubuntu system will go back to the state when you installed it in the first time.
 It finds all applications which are installed after Ubuntu fresh installation and delete them.
 Not just applications, it also deletes the users too.
-You don’t have to install everything from the beginning.
-Just reset your Ubuntu to its factory defaults and start installing everything else.
-Don’t worry about your data.
-Resetter won’t touch your data.
+You don't have to reinstall everything from the beginning.
+Just reset your Ubuntu to its factory defaults and start installing the required applications.
+Don't worry about your data, Resetter won't touch them.
 It just removes the applications and the users.
-To put this simply, It will detect and remove packages that have been installed after the initial system install.
+To put this simply, Resetter will detect and remove packages that have been installed after the initial system install.

-Resetter completely free and open source.
+Resetter is completely free and open source.
 It is built with python and pyqt.
-It is not just for Ubuntu alone.
-It will work on Ubuntu derivatives like Linux Mint.
-It currently supports the following distributions.
+It is not just for Ubuntu, It will also work on Ubuntu derivatives like Linux Mint, Elementary OS.
+It currently supports the following distributions (only 64 bit).

 In this brief guide, I will explain how to install and how to use Resetter to reset Ubuntu system to its factory settings.